-The efficiency of steel can, therefore, bring new and renovated constructions up to higher standards and improve the economic, social and environmental performances.
-Steel has all the attributes required by the 21st century construction sector and its inherent adaptability makes it an attractive option for an unpredictable and rapidly changing future.
+The efficiency of steel can, therefore, bring new and renovated constructions up to higher standards and improve economic, social, and environmental performances.
+Steel has all of the attributes required by the 21st century construction sector, and its inherent adaptability makes it an attractive option for an unpredictable and rapidly changing future.

 At Arcelor Mittal, we are proud to serve a full range of customers, including manufacturers and contractors, who develop systems and methods for using our products and solutions to facilitate reduced impact designs.

 ArcelorMittal partners up for Poland’s first Steel Day26 September 2018